-Moving to shared teaching spaces, or Innovative Learning Environments (ILEs) is one example of expecting too much too quickly.
+Moving to shared teaching spaces, or Innovative Learning Environments (ILEs) is one example of where I think we might be expecting too much too quickly.
 Last month I had the privilege of visiting Waitākiri School in Christchurch and having an incredibly insightful conversation with their principal Neil O'Reilly.
 Neill's Masters thesis was on the key components required to create effective collaborative teaching and learning environments.
 It was from our conversation and then taking the time to read his thesis, that the enormity of what we are expecting from our teachers and leaders as we transition to ILEs dawned on me.

 From my classroom to our teaching space - teachers are trained to work with children.
 This relationship is very different to working with other adults, so the first challenge for teachers moving into a shared teaching space is to learn to work as a teacher with other teachers, and to become comfortable with teaching in front of their peers.

 My beliefs to our beliefs - most teachers operate from a very strongly held set of personal beliefs, many of which are formed from their own school experiences.
 As teachers move into ILEs they need to plan collaboratively and to accept and enact different ways of doing things.
 I suspect that at times these co-created practices do not align with individual beliefs about what is effective teaching practice.
 I know from my teaching days how exhausting and soul-destroying I found teaching in a way that did not align with my personal beliefs.